theo-armour/agenda/1-notes.md

 <a href="https://theo-armour.github.io/agenda/code/2025-01-11/#README.md">https://theo-armour.github.io/agenda/code/2025-01-11</a>

 * +++
-* Sheila California the lady is Minerva&nbsp;
+* Seal of California the lady is Minerva&nbsp;
 *

 How can you love it if you don't know it?